-Trinity College Theological School offers courses at all levels of study, taught by an international faculty, both in class and online.
+Trinity College Theological School offers courses at all levels of study, taught by an international faculty.

-Established in 1877, Trinity College Theological School is committed to shaping men and women who wish to pursue ordination in the Anglican Church, develop skills for lay ministry, or simply explore Christian faith for personal or vocational enrichment and development.
+Established in 1877, Trinity College Theological School is committed to forming those who wish to pursue ordination in the Anglican Church of Australia, develop skills for lay ministry, or simply explore the Christian faith for personal or vocational enrichment and development.

-Through the University of Divinity, the School offers high-quality, accredited degrees and diplomas, and also serves the wider community by offering professional development workshops, seminars and lectures in our Continuing Education program.
+Through the University of Divinity, the School offers high-quality, accredited degrees and diplomas, and also serves the wider community by offering professional development workshops and seminars through our Continuing Education program.

-Trinity prepares students for the diversity of the modern church, by learning about a variety of models of church and theological ideas in contemporary society.
-Our students come from diverse backgrounds; they undertake study for many reasons and in a variety of ways.
-Part-time and full-time students from the on-campus, online and parish programs are encouraged to engage in open discussion and lively debate about the scriptures and Anglican traditions, and how these apply to life today.
+Trinity prepares students for the diversity of the modern church as they learn about a variety of ecclesial expressions and theological ideas in contemporary society.
+Our students come from diverse backgrounds and undertake study for many reasons and in a variety of different ways.
+Students may study part-time or full-time students, and do so online or face-to-face in the classroom.
+They are always encouraged to engage in open discussion and lively debate about the Scriptures, theological issues, and the variety of expressions of Anglicanism, and how these might apply to life today.

 Trinity College Theological School offers an inclusive, supportive community where:

-- To become the leading Anglican Theological College within Australia, with a resilient and dynamic base, an appeal to the broad, catholic Anglican tradition in the Diocese of Melbourne, Province of Victoria and beyond, and a strong and vibrant program of face-to-face and online teaching.
+To become the leading Anglican Theological College within Australia, with a resilient and dynamic base, by appealing to the broad, Catholic Anglican tradition in the Diocese of Melbourne, Province of Victoria, and beyond, and through a strong and vibrant program of teaching.

-- To continue rigorous and inventive ministry formation for lay and ordained men and women, offering new models and patterns of worship and mission for new and changing contexts.
+To continue rigorous and innovative ministry formation for lay and ordained men and women, offering new models and patterns of worship and mission for new and changing contexts.

 The University of Divinity and Trinity College Theological School are committed to:

-Included with the policy is a Student Application for Support form.
+Included with the Inclusion Policy is a Student Application for Support form.
 This can be used by students who may benefit from additional support, based on a specific need or condition.
 Examples of this include consultation with students with disability to determine the most appropriate level of support; making reasonable adjustments to usual policy of practice in order to meet the needs of a student with disability; taking steps to eliminate obstacles and barriers to access; and identifying and attempting to stop cases of bullying.
 For more information, please contact the Course Coordinator, who can assist the student with lodging this form.
-A possible outcome of this application process is a specially prepared Student Support Plan that can be raised to the attention of the student’s lecturers.
+A possible outcome of this application process is a specially prepared Student Support Plan that can be shared with the student’s lecturers.